christianhelle/apiclientcodegen/marketplace/README.md

 ` generate -g csharp --input-spec [swaggerFile] --output [output] -DapiTests=false -DmodelTests=false -DpackageName=[namespace] --skip-overwrite`

-**Important note:**
+**Dependencies:**

 The custom tool code generators piggy back on top of well known Open API client code generators like **AutoRest**, **NSwag**, **OpenAPI Generator**, and **Swagger Codegen**.
 These tools require [NPM](https://www.npmjs.com/get-npm), **AutoRest**, and the [Java SDK](https://java.com/en/download/manual.jsp) to be installed on the developers machine.
 Alternative Java SDK implementations such as the [OpenJDK](https://adoptopenjdk.net) works fine with this extension.
 By default, the path to **java.exe** is read from the **JAVA_HOME** environment variable, but is also configurable in the Settings screen

 The **Swagger Codegen CLI** and **OpenAPI Generator** are downloaded on demand but requires the Java SDK to be installed on the machine.
 This also means that using the **SwaggerCodeGenerator** and **OpenApiCodeGenerator** custom tools have a initial delay upon first time use.
-The generated code that these tools produce depends on the [RestSharp v105.1.0](https://www.nuget.org/packages/RestSharp/105.1.0) and [JsonSubTypes v1.2.0](https://www.nuget.org/packages/JsonSubTypes/1.2.0) nuget packages
+The generated code that these tools produce depends on the [RestSharp v105.1.0](https://www.nuget.org/packages/RestSharp/105.1.0) and [JsonSubTypes v1.2.0](https://www.nuget.org/packages/JsonSubTypes/1.2.0) nuget packages.

-The **AutoRestCodeGenerator** code generator produces code that depends on the [Microsoft.Rest.ClientRuntime v2.3.20](https://www.nuget.org/packages/Microsoft.Rest.ClientRuntime/2.3.20) nuget package
+The **AutoRest** code generator produces code that depends on the [Microsoft.Rest.ClientRuntime v2.3.20](https://www.nuget.org/packages/Microsoft.Rest.ClientRuntime/2.3.20) and [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/12.0.2) nuget packages.

+The **NSwag** code generator produces code that depends on the [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/12.0.2) nuget package.

 This Visual Studio Extension will automatically add the required nuget packages that the generated code depends on